 Its advisable to have your Alloys repaired if you have a leased car or van because the Leasing company will impose huge penalties when you hand the vehicle back.
-So even if only one wheel is damaged, it is so much worth getting the alloy wheel repaired before handing it back to the Leasing company.
+Even if only one wheel is damaged, it is definitely worth getting the alloy wheel repaired before handing it back to the Lease company.

-You need to see the extent of the damaged Alloy Wheel so it is best to clean the wheel to remove all traces of grime and dirt to see the extent of the damage.
+You need to see the extent of the damaged Alloy Wheel so it is best to clean the wheel to remove all traces of grime and dirt.

-Once dry, we then mask off the tyre so that it is not touched during the repair process
+Once dry, mask off the tyre so that it is protected during the repair process

-We then gently sand down the area to be repaired and apply filler to the damage.
-Once this is dry we then gently sand this area again which prepares it for primer and paint to be applied
+Gently sand down the area to be repaired and apply filler to the damage.
+Once this is dry then gently sand this area again which prepares it for primer and paint to be applied

 Then the Technician will colour match the alloy wheel to ensure that the correct paint is applied.

-Prices can vary for Alloy Wheel Refurbishment Repairs between Car Body Repair shops and the higher end prices will be more Professional establishments where you know the job will be done to a high standard and will be perfect.
-Beware of going to the lower end of the prices because you will end up in possibly having to pay more to fix the bad job to restore the Alloy Wheel finish.
+Prices can vary between Car Body Repair shops.
+The higher end prices are charged by professional body shops where you know that the completed repair will be high standard.
+Beware of going to the lower end of the prices because you will end up possibly having to pay more to fix the bad job to restore the Alloy Wheel finish.

 General Alloy Wheel Refurbishment Repair prices will vary between Painted Alloys £50 per wheel and Diamond Cut Alloys between £50 to £130 per wheel depending on the damage on the wheel – all prices are subject to VAT @ 20%.

-It is important to find Alloy Wheel Repairs in Liverpool that will give 100% Guarantee that the work they will do will be perfect, then you know that you have peace of mind.
+It is important to find Alloy Wheel Repairs in Liverpool that will give 100% Guarantee that the work they will do will be perfect, then yyou have peace of mind.
 Why replace your alloy wheels when you can have the refurbished?
 Keep reading for your expert Alloy Wheel Repair Center in Liverpool or Alloy Wheel Refurbishment Center in Liverpool.